Ben Sollee: Early career and Learning to Bend

 While Sollee had been touring commercially since his late teens with artists such as Otis Taylor and Abigail Washburn, during his senior year he began performing his first solo gigs in Louisville area, playing his own music.
-By this time he had already self-produced three CD albums, the most recent of which, Turn on the Moon, was released in March 2006.
+By this time he had already self-produced three CD albums, the last of which, Turn on the Moon, was released in March 2006.
 After graduating from the University of Louisville in May 2006 with a degree in cello performance, and while still touring with the Sparrow Quartet, Sollee began work on a new solo album, also self-produced, entitled Learning to Bend, which was released in an initial premium "collector's" version (1000 numbered copies) in November 2007.
 By December 28, 2007, on the strength of that record, NPR's Morning Edition had identified Sollee as one of the "Top Ten Unknown Artists of the Year."

 A commercial version of Learning to Bend, issued on the SonaBLAST!
 Records label, was released in June 2008.
 On July 5, 2008, NPR's All Things Considered aired a feature on Sollee, describing his record as "an inspired collection of acoustic, folk, and jazz-flavored songs, filled with hope and the earnest belief that the world is good."
 No Depression ranked Sollee's record among its top five for 2008.
 Paste Magazine's September 2008 issue listed Sollee among "The Best of What's Next; Twenty-Six Emerging Artists You Must Know."